 There is no annual fee.
 Foreign transactions cost 2% for U.S. dollar-denominated transactions and 3% for transactions denominated in foreign currency.
 Balance transfers cost the greater of $5 or 3% of the transferred amount.
 Cash advances cost at least the greater of $5 or 3% of the advanced amount.
 Overdraft protection transfers and certain other types of cash advances may cost more.
 Late payments cost up to $39.
 Returned payments cost $35.
 Overlimit fees are $38 per incident.

 - No Annual Fee.
 U.S. Bank Business Edge Select Rewards has no annual fee.
 This is great news for frugal cardholders whose main goal is to maximize the value of their earned rewards and conserve their hard-earned dollars for more important things like paying for everyday business purchases.

 - Easily Attainable Sign-Up Bonus.
-The card’s sign-up bonus is quite easy to attain: You need to spend just $500 to earn 10,000 bonus points, worth up to $100 at redemption.
+The card’s sign-up bonus is quite easy to attain: You need to spend just $1,000 to 2earn 0,000 bonus points, worth up to $200 at redemption.

 - Choose From Three Broad 2x Categories.
 This card’s 2x categories are quite expansive: everyday business expenses, travel expenses (broadly defined), and automotive expenses (equally broadly defined).
 You can choose the category that best fits your business’s needs and spending patterns, boosting your return on spending by a small but meaningful amount each month.